Energy14/grouter/INSTALL.md

    py --version
    ```

-2. Open grouter\server in your CLI of choice
+2. Open grouter in your CLI of choice

 3. Execute: